In the second century B.C., the Chinese emperor Ts'In She was already authenticating specific seals with a fingerprint.

 Multimodal biometric systems usually require two biometric credentials for identification, such as face and fingerprints, instead of one.

-For several years now, the use of several biometric features in combination, for example, the face and the iris or the iris and fingerprints, has made it possible to considerably reduce error rates.
+For several years now, the use of several biometric features in combination, such as the face and the iris or the iris and fingerprints, has considerably reduced error rates.

 Biometrics can also enhance multi-factor authentication (MFA).